On this page

 You can either transfer or break your mortgage.
 If you choose to break your contract and you have a closed mortgage, you may have to pay a prepayment charge.
 There may also be a charge if you transfer your mortgage to another lender before the end of your term.

-With an open mortgage, you can make a partial or full prepayment with no penalties.
+With an open mortgage, you can make a partial or full prepayment without fees.

 How do I view my mortgage transactions online?